argoproj/argo-events/docs/tutorials/03-trigger-sources.md

 1. The `Webhook` gateway is already set up.

 ## Git
-Git trigger source refers for K8s trigger refers to the K8s resource stored in Git.
+Git trigger source refers to K8s trigger refers to the K8s resource stored in Git.

 The specification for the Git source is available [here](https://github.com/argoproj/argo-events/blob/master/api/sensor.md#argoproj.io/v1alpha1.GitArtifact).

-1. In order to fetch data from git, you need to set up the SSH key in sensor.
+1. In order to fetch data from git, you need to set up the private SSH key in sensor.

 2. If you don't have ssh keys available, create them following this [guide](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)